music-soul1-1/weather-app/README.md

 Here are some planned features and improvements for the Weather App:

-- Fix icon choosing algorithm(works properly only with English).
 - Implement search functionality to allow users to search for specific cities.
 - Enhance the UI design for a more visually appealing experience.
 - Improve localization.